Anthropic interview, decoded.

 What questions does Anthropic ask in interviews?

 Reported questions split between motivation and ethics on one side and practical, build-from-scratch coding and systems work on the other.
 Why do you want to work at Anthropic, and why now?
 How do you think about AI safety, risk, and responsible deployment?
 Walk through a time you handled ethical friction or disagreement on a team.
 Describe a hard technical decision you made and how you weighed the trade-offs.
-Build a small in-memory database or key-value file system from scratch Implement a web crawler or parser with attention to concurrency and edge cases Design an API for serving large language models efficiently, including batching and GPU use Debug and extend real, working code while defending your complexity choices
+Build from scratch Crawlers and parsers LLM serving design Extending real code

 How do I prepare for a Anthropic interview?